gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

   * [...]

-Note that the contents of this course are best viewed in your browser (in fact, directly from within this GiHub repository!).
+Note that the contents of this course are best viewed in your browser (in fact, directly from within this GitHub repository!).
 The intent is that all you should need to interact with are the provided Markdown (`.md`) and Python (`.py`) files.

 --------